-• If annual counts are available, please report them.
+- If annual counts are available, please report them.
 Otherwise, provide an annual estimate based on a count taken during "a typical week".
-If you have a "typical week" count, multiply the count by 52 weeks to report the annual count.

-- A "typical week" is a week in which the library is open its regular hours, is neither unusually slow nor unusually busy, and containing no holidays/special events.
+If you have a "typical week" count, multiply the count by 52 weeks to report the annual count. - A "typical week" is a week in which the library is open its regular hours, is neither unusually slow nor unusually busy, and containing no holidays/special events.
 It is seven consecutive calendar days, from Sunday through Saturday, or whatever days the library is open during that period.
 Please report all figures for the same week, if possible.
 It is recommended that libraries take a count during a typical week in October. - Report the total number of persons entering the library for whatever purpose during the year.
 Include persons attending activities, meetings, program sessions, and those persons requiring no staff services.
 This is an annual attendance total. - 3.2 Registered Resident Borrowers Count the total number of individual borrowers, registered by the library as library cardholders that reside in the library's chartered service area.
 Multiply by 2.77 if registration method is by household or family. - 3.3 Registered Non-Resident Borrowers Report the total number of individual borrowers, registered by the library as card-holders, that do not reside in the library's chartered service area.
 Include here individuals that reside in areas the library has contracted to serve.

 Questions 3.4 through 3.10 Written Policies - Indicate whether Board-approved written policies are on file at the library.
+Answers are prefilled with the prior year's answers.
+If a change is made, add a note of explanation.